Episode Five-And-A-Half! The Dang Rules

 FLAME & CLAW HAS BEEN OFFICIALLY RELEASED!

-The first two books, Peacebreaker and Lightbringer are available as e books (you find them on Amazon, Kobo, or DRM free on Itch.io).
-Worldender, the climax of the trilogy should be up for pre-order by the end of the week.
-All three books will be roughly $5 each (the platforms control foreign currency equivalents).
+All three books, Peacebreaker and Lightbringer, and Worldender are available as e books from Amazon, Kobo, or DRM free options coming soon.
+All three books are $5 each (the platforms control foreign currency equivalents).
 I chose the platforms I did because I want to reach the broadest possible audience.

 I’m exploring print options for those who would like a physical book.
 Hell, -I- want a physical book. but the options are, in a word, grim.